kriskwiatkowski/pqc/README.md

 # PQ Crypto Catalog

-Implementation of quantum-safe signature and KEM schemes submitted to NIST PQC Standarization Process.
+Implementation of quantum-safe signature and KEM schemes submitted to NIST PQC Standardization Process.

 The goal is to provide an easy-to-use API in C and Rust to enable experimentation.
 The code is derived from the submission to the NIST Post-Quantum Standardization, either directly or by leveraging [PQClean](https://github.com/PQClean/PQClean) project.